Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 ### Complex Input fields

-These inputs are inputs that provide users adssistance in specific types of data entry that requires more than manual  textual/ numerical input.
+These inputs are inputs that provide users assistance in specific types of data entry that requires more than simple text or numerical entries.

 #### Date Pickers/Calendars

-[Provide example of datepicker here]
+[Provide example of date-picker here]

 Instead of forcing users to provide a manual entry for a date provide a visual way for our users to select a date or range of dates